iocron/typo3-gulp-scss/README.md

-# Typo3 Gulp SCSS Autocompiler + JS Minifier
+# Typo3 Gulp SCSS Autocompiler to CSS + CSS Minifier + CSS Sourcemaps + JS Minifier

 This Script creates from all Resources/Public/Scss/\*.scss Files corresponding CSS Files in Resources/Public/Css/ as minified + uncompressed versions.
 It also minifies the JS Files if needed.
 This script has to be put into your theme folder.